mohitpoonia/mohitpoonia/README.md

   ![osi model](https://github.com/mohitpoonia/mohitpoonia/assets/142895350/fd698805-5ade-4644-b014-ca4c762b3fc6)
 65. **Load Balancing Algorithms**
   ![lb-algorithms](https://github.com/mohitpoonia/mohitpoonia/assets/142895350/4432276d-5f25-4630-a6e0-ac69a6112167)
+66. **RAFT** - Raft is a consensus algorithm.
+  Use Cases Of Raft:
+  - CockroachDB - used in replication layer
+  - etcd -
+    - replicated log - provides append-only storage of log entries(new data can be appended to the storage, but where existing data is immutable)
-66. **KubeVirt** - KubeVirt is an open-source project that allows virtual machines (VMs) and containerized workloads to coexist within Kubernetes clusters.
+67. **KubeVirt** - KubeVirt is an open-source project that allows virtual machines (VMs) and containerized workloads to coexist within Kubernetes clusters.
   KubeVirt allows you to:
 - Provision, manage, and control VMs simultaneously with container resources
 - Integrate with existing Kubernetes deployments seamlessly